sourcegraph/scip-ruby/docs/scip-ruby/CLI.md

 ## `--gem-map-path <arg>`

-At the moment, scip-ruby requires an extra step for cross-repo code navigation; you need to supply information about which. file belongs to which gem explicitly, using a newline-delimited JSON file in the following format:
+At the moment, scip-ruby requires an extra step for cross-repo code navigation; you need to supply information about which file belongs to which gem explicitly, using a newline-delimited JSON file in the following format: